invenus-dev/frontend-lint/svelte-app/README.md

 **Stylelint**

-[Follwing this tutorial](https://rodneylab.com/stylelint-sveltekit/) should give a hint.
+[Following this tutorial](https://rodneylab.com/stylelint-sveltekit/) should give a hint.

 I just used same settings as for Vue: `stylelint-config-prettier` and `postcss-html` for setting syntax.

-@TODO stylelint in VSCode not working
+**Visual Studio Code**

+For VSCode, recommended to install `svelte.svelte-vscode` extension.